seattle-javascript-401d7/rest_api/skelton/README.md

 ## Two REST API

 ### Startup:
+*Ensure that you are on the "angular2rest" branch and in the "skelton" directory.
 * ``` npm install ``` will load the package.json.
 * A "data" directory will automatically be generated (for the MongoDB).
 * Simple Shoe Selector uses Mongo, MongoDB, Express, Node and HTTPie.
 If you are unfamiliar with any of these, please review their respective documentation.